Quantum approximate optimization of finite-state bosonic systems: Introduction

 In this work we tackle this issue by confining the search to the feasible subspace in the context of QAOA setting.
 The crucial step is to carefully construct suitable parameterized quantum circuits that restrict the simulations within the space of allowed states.
-In a $p$-layer QAOA, each round is consist of applying two unitary operations: one based on the problem (cost) Hamiltonian $\hat{H}_c$ and the other generated by some mixing (driving) Hamiltonian $\hat{H}_M$ (also know as \emph{mixer}).
+In a $p$-layer QAOA, each round is consist of applying two unitary operations: one based on the problem (cost) Hamiltonian $\hat{H}_C$ and the other generated by some mixing (driving) Hamiltonian $\hat{H}_M$ (also know as \emph{mixer}).
 The latter is usually set to \erf{eqn:Hm:std}, as it was proposed in the original work \cite{FarGut14}.
 For problems we are concerned with in this paper, the key idea is to devise specific mixers that preserve the feasible subspace.

 In fact, this procedure can be classified as the Hamiltonian-based QAOA from the extended version of the original QAOA, known as the quantum alternating operator ansatz (likewise acronymed as QAOA) \cite{HadBis19}.
 This method has already been applied to graph-coloring problems to satisfy the constraint conditions \cite{ZhiRie20} and quantum chemistry \cite{KreTub21}.
 Here we investigate quantum approximate optimization of $D$-dimensional bosonic systems using three different mappings, namely the binary, symmetric, and unary encoding schemes.
 Since entangling operations are costly to realize compared to single gates, we employ the controlled-not gate count as an implementation cost measure.

 Overall, we find that symmetric mapping performs better than the other two.
 This is demonstrated by considering entangling resources needed for initial state preparation, implementing mixing Hamiltonian and the final measurement stage in the relevant basis.
 In particular, we observe the standard mixer, \erf{eqn:Hm:std}, is the best choice for symmetric-encoded problems.
 Given the $p$-fold increase in the number of required CNOT gates for the binary and unary mappings, and so long empirical factors matter, this outcome promotes the symmetric encoding to the top.
+Throughout this work, the term “optimal” is used exclusively in reference to the symmetric encoding, and denotes optimality with respect to entangling-gate requirements at the encoding and Hamiltonian level, within the assumed gate set and cost model.
+In particular, the standard mixer for the symmetric encoding factorizes into single-qubit Pauli-$X$ operations and therefore requires no entangling gates under any compilation consistent with these assumptions.

 More recently, it has been shown that VQAs can be used to generate certain many-body quantum states \cite{HoHsi19, WauSan20}.
 Here, we firstly inspect quantum approximate thermalization within the QAOA framework \cite{VerBia19,VerHid19,WuHsi19,ZhuMon20,MatPap21, DieGar23}.
 Quantum thermalization is important from both the fundamental and practical perspectives.
 For instance, it assists with understanding the emergence of statistical mechanics from closed quantum systems \cite{Ueda20}.
 This phenomenon also found applications in quantum machine learning for training generative adversarial network models \cite{AmiMel18, VerBia19}.
 As an example, we consider a system of coupled harmonic oscillators and show that how to approximately generate the target thermal (Gibbs) state at inverse temperature $\beta$.
 The key step involves initializing the protocol at the thermal state of the mixing Hamiltonian.
 In principle, the system should stay close to the instantaneous Gibbs state until it reaches the (near) thermal equilibrium.